Saranyaar/NCLTestAutomation/README.md

-NCFTestAutomation - contains scripts for scenario 2 in the request Project contains two packages for pages and main script
+NCFTestAutomation - contains scripts for scenario 2.

+Project contains two packages for pages and main script

 It also contains config file and xlsx file